hensyou/cf-micro-service-architecture/order-service/labs/README.md

 @NoArgsConstructor
 @AllArgsConstructor
 @Builder
+@Builder
-public class Order implements Serializable{
+public class Inventory implements Serializable {
     private static final long serialVersionUID = 3734899149255587948L;

-    private String orderId;
+    private String id;
+    @NotEmpty
-    private String userName;
+    private String productName;
-    private Boolean fulfilled;
 }
 ```
 Note the lombok annotations!
 You can check out the various functionalities of lombok [here](https://projectlombok.org/).

 ### Create a Repository for CRUD Operations

 Let's create a repository to perform CRUD operation on the order object.
 For this we will create a package called **repository** in our project struture.
-Add an interface **OrderRepository**.
+Add an interface **InventoryRepository**.
 This class should be annotated with @Repository annotation.

 What does this annotation do?